Roscoe Pound: Career

 In 1929 President Herbert Hoover appointed Pound as one of the eleven primary members of the Wickersham Commission on issues relating to law enforcement, criminal activity, police brutality, and Prohibition.

 During Roosevelt's first term, Pound initially supported the New Deal.
 In 1937, however, Pound turned against the New Deal and the Legal Realism movement altogether after Roosevelt proposed packing the federal courts and bringing independent agencies into the executive branch.
 Other factors contributing to this "lurking conservatism" within Pound included bitter battles with liberals on the Harvard law faculty, the death of his wife, and a sharp exchange with Karl Llewellyn.
 Pound, however, had for years been an outspoken advocate of these court and administrative reforms that Roosevelt proposed and it was acknowledged that he only became conservative because he saw an opportunity to gain attention after his Harvard colleagues had turned on his ideas of government reform after Roosevelt had proposed them.

 In 1937 Pound resigned as Dean of Harvard Law School to become a University Professor and soon became a leading critic of the legal realists.
 He proposed his ideas of government reform to Chinese leader Chiang Kai-shek.
 In 1934 Pound received an honorary degree from the University of Berlin, presented by the German ambassador to the United States.
 Pound was among the famous American jurists to express a liking for Adolf Hitler.

-In the 1940s, Pound was apparently favourably disposed to replacing John P. Higgins as a judge on the International Military Tribunal for the Far East, which was conducting a war crimes trial in Tokyo, though an appointment did not eventuate.
+In the 1940s, Pound was favourably disposed to replacing John P. Higgins as a judge on the International Military Tribunal for the Far East, which was conducting a war crimes trial in Tokyo, though an appointment did not eventuate.
+He was elected to the American Philosophical Society in 1940.
 He joined the faculty of UCLA School of Law in 1949, the year the law school opened, and remained on the faculty until 1952.

 Criminal justice in Cleveland

 In 1922 Roscoe Pound and Felix Frankfurter undertook a detailed quantitative study of crime reporting in Cleveland newspapers for the month of January 1919, using column inch counts.
-They found that in the first half of the month, the total amount of space given over to crime was 925 in., but in the second half, it leapt to 6642 in.
+They found that in the first half of the month, the total amount of space given over to crime was 925in., but in the second half, it leapt to 6642in.
 This was despite the fact that the number of crimes reported had increased only from 345 to 363.
 They concluded that although the city's much publicized "crime wave" was largely fictitious and manufactured by the press, the coverage had a very real consequence for the administration of criminal justice.

 Because the public believed they were in the middle of a crime epidemic, they demanded an immediate response from the police and the city authorities.
 The agencies, wishing to retain public support, complied, caring "more to satisfy popular demand than to be observant of the tried process of law."
 The result was a greatly increased likelihood of miscarriages of justice and sentences more severe than the offenses warranted.